-If you want to do some of your own service work, you'll want to get the proper GM Service Manual.
+If you want to do some of your own service work, you'll want to get the proper service manual.
 It tells you much more about how to service your vehicle than this manual can.
-To order the proper service manual, see "Service Publications" in the Index.
+To order the proper service manual, see "Service and Owner Publications" in the Index.